surajghimire/surajghimire/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently searching for a  full time entry level Data Scientist job in Europe
+- 🔭 I’m currently searching for a  full time Junior Data Scientist position within Europe
 - 🌱 I’m currently learning Big Data, AWS.
-Yes, learning new and cool tricks of Python and SQL too.
+Yes, I am sharpening my skills on Python and SQL too, one at a time.
 - 👯 I’m looking to collaborate on blogging and vlogging.
 - 🤔 I’m looking for help with finding job.
 - 💬 Ask me about Python, SQL, Data Science, blogging, social media content.
 If you want to grow as a technical writer on Medium, I will coach you about the platform.